hygieia/hygieia/Setup.md

 * [Hygieia Jenkins Plugin](/hygieia-jenkins-plugin)

 You can use GitHub webhook to publish commit information to Hygieia.
 If you use webhook, you will not need to run github collector.
-* Your Github webhook's payload url should be set to: http://<hygieia base url>/api/commit/github/v3
+* Your Github webhook's payload url should be set to: http://hygieia-base-url/api/commit/github/v3
 * Select to publish just the "push" events